Cphyr/AAI/Datascience101/chapter_03_machine_learning_2/lessons/L03_convolutional_neural_networks.md

 ## Formally

-Convolutional layers performs a linear convolution, which is a cross-correlation computation between the given input and learnable kernels (sometimes referred to as filters).
+Convolutional layers performs a linear convolution, which is a cross-correlation computation between the given input and learnable kernels (what was referred until now as filters).

 $$
 y[n] = \sum_{m=1}^{K-1}{x[n-m]\cdot w[m]},